Nicolassaint/ece-webapp-saint-chopin/README.md

   When a user is not logged, he can see all the articles and comments but can't write any.
 He can't also like or comment any article.

-  When a user is logged, he can access only his articles in his account for deleting or updating them.
+  When a user is logged, he can access only his articles in his account page for deleting or updating them.
-  He can also see an edit / delete button on the comments he wrote on an article.
+  He can also see an edit & delete button on the comments he wrote on his articles.
 Those buttons won't appear on comments he didn't write.

 - Article modification